Student Training Employment Program (STEP)

 STEP is designed to provide you with highly meaningful and rewarding IT work experience that can help you land technical jobs when you graduate.
-In this program, you'll gain insight and hands-on experience in a fast-paced IT environment by providing service and support to students, faculty, and staff.
-STEP’s structure is directly transferable to any IT organization in areas that include technology support, IT infrastructure, telecommunications, networking, enterprise systems, project management, media services, and web systems development.
+In this program, you will gain insight and hands-on experience in a fast-paced IT environment by providing service and support to students, faculty, and staff.
+STEP's structure is directly transferable to any IT organization in areas that include technology support, IT infrastructure, telecommunications, networking, enterprise systems, project management, media services and web systems development.

-By joining STEP, you'll cultivate essential technical, interpersonal, and professional skills by solving real problems using technical knowledge.
-You'll also use and develop your leadership, teamwork, innovation, communication, and entrepreneurial skills.
-In addition, students you'll foster your creative thinking and acquire the expertise you'll need to be successful in your academic, personal, and professional lives.
+By joining STEP, you will cultivate essential technical, interpersonal, and professional skills by learning and resolving real problems using technical knowledge.
+You will also use and develop your leadership, teamwork, innovation, communication and entrepreneurial skills.
+In addition, students will foster their creative thinking and acquire the expertise they will need to be successful in their academic, personal and professional lives.

 - Increased career prospects through invaluable work experience